-Now, therefore, be it resolved, that the City Council of the City of Fridley will report the results of the performance measures to its citizenry by the end of the year through publication, direct mailing, posting on the city's website, or through a public hearing at which the budget and levy will be discussed and public input allowed; and
+Now, therefore, be it resolved, that the City Council of the City of Fridley will report the results of the performance measures to its citizenry by the end of the year through publication, direct mailing, and posting on the City's website.

-Be it further resolved, the City Council of the City of Fridley will submit to the Office of the State Auditor the actual results of the performance measures adopted by the city.
+Be it further resolved, the City Council of the City of Fridley will submit to the Office of the State Auditor the actual results of the performance measures adopted by the City.

-Passed and adopted by the City Council of the City of Fridley this 28th day of June, 2021.
+Passed and adopted by the City Council of the City of Fridley this 23rd day of May, 2022.

-Scott J. Lund - Mayor
+Scott J. Lund - Mavor